tacman/llm-chain-symfony-demo/README.md

 For using GPT and embedding models from OpenAI, you need to configure an OpenAI API key as environment variable.
 This requires you to have an OpenAI account, create a valid API key and set it as `OPENAI_API_KEY` in `.env.local` file.

+> [!NOTE]
+> It is not enough to have an API key and a paid ChatGPT account.
+API calls are billed separately, and you must pre-pay to use the API at https://platform.openai.com/settings/organization/billing/overview.

 ```shell
 echo "OPENAI_API_KEY='sk-...'" > .env.local
 ```